KMAYAMA2/notes/content/9-4b2a1e Be the outsider - 外部性・外来性を重視すること.md

-#categories

-	“Morning, boys.
-How’s the water?”
+*“Morning, boys.
+How’s the water?”*
-	“What the hell is water?”
+*“What the hell is water?”*

 ---
 Outsider perspective is important often because it detects something insiders can't because the latter are so get used to them.
 I always think of how Japanese people are good at not just imitating but also tweaking and modifying other cultures as they see fit.
 Internally, we complain how such modifications are "not true to American culture" or "not true to European values."
 But foreigners often love such Japanized version of their own culture, if not explicitly.
 You go to Japanized Italian restaurant in Tokyo.
 For usual Japanese customers, it's just another *Italian* restaurant.
 But often foreigners love such *Japanese Italian* restaurants, because they are different.
 You can't see the difference unless you become the outsider yourself. **[[2-1a Information is in the difference.
-No difference, no information.]]**
+No difference, no information. 情報とは差異. 区別のないところに情報は生まれない.]]**

 [[4-1a4b6b1 Ideas and its contexts applied are arbitrary]], but insiders can't really see it that way as evident in how [[3-1c3c4a Person who finds profound new theories often holds onto beliefs that contradict them]].
 This is similar to how [[7-1b3d New stars rise along with the new platform]] in tech.